cs220s25/Aiden-Sean-Kris/README.md

 1. When it prompts you asking for a password press enter
 2. Press & enter “y” for everything else it asks you
-3. When it asks you to put in a new password type in “rootpass”
+3. When it asks you to put in a new password type in desired passsword.

 Clone project